babbins/baird-guitars/src/pages/guitars/blue-boy.md

   - /img/img_3500.jpeg
   - /img/img_3502.jpeg
   - /img/img_3278.jpeg
+  - /img/img_3374.jpg
 ---
 ## BB-1

 Hollow body electric fretless

+For this bass i wanted to make a hollow body instrument that might look like a solid body electric at first glance and could at least be loud enough for the player to hear it and enjoy its sound unplugged.

-- Shielded hand wound single coil with hum canceling dummy coil
+* Shielded hand wound single coil with hum canceling dummy coil

-- 34" scale
+* 34" scale

-- Alder top and back with maple sides and mahogany neck and end blocks
+* Alder top and back with maple sides and mahogany neck and end blocks

-- Wenge fingerboard with port orford cedar neck, bolt-on
+* Wenge fingerboard with port orford cedar neck, bolt-on

-- Hand cut brass tail piece and bridge
+* Hand cut brass tail piece and bridge

-- Zebra wood and wenge details
+* Zebra wood and wenge details